susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 	cat id_rsa.pub | ssh root@[your.ip.address.here] "cat >> ~/.ssh/authorized_keys"

-<--
-&bullet; Need help from a TA?
-Ask them to generate a public key file called `[TA-name]_id_rsa.pub` and send it to you.
-Put this file in your computer's .ssh directory and make sure you're cd'd into that directory.

-Now, you can then add their pub key to your Droplet's list of authorized keys with the following command:

-	cat [TA-name]_id_rsa.pub | ssh root@[your.ip.address.here] "cat >> ~/.ssh/authorized_keys"`

-The given TA should now be able to SSH into your Droplet to poke around and help you out.
--->

 &bullet; Find out the IP address of a domain:

 	$ ping domain.com